 Some intuition behind this conclusion is as follows.
-Accuracy maximization depends on both (a) the precision of the signal received by the algorithm (which depends on $G$) \textit{and} (b) the base rate of compliance in a population (which depends on $F$).
-Importantly, the most challenging situation for an accuracy-maximizing classifier occurs when the prevalence of compliance is exactly 50\% ($\pi=0.5$).
-Such a situation maximizes the uncertainty faced by a classifier regarding $\beta_i$, because $D$ must rely solely on $s_i$ in order to render a decision.
+Accuracy maximization depends on both the precision of the signal received by the algorithm (which depends on signal distribution $G$) \textit{and} the base rate of compliance in a population (which depends on $F$).
+Importantly, the most challenging situation for an accuracy-maximizing classifier occurs when the prevalence of compliance in a population is exactly 50\%.
+Such a situation maximizes the uncertainty faced by a classifier regarding behavior $\beta_i$, because $D$ must rely solely on signal information $s_i$ in order to render a decision.
 To provide some more insight into the differences between the two rules described in Table \ref{Tab:NegativeThresholdGlobalAccuracy}, the expected distribution of their outcomes are represented in confusion matrix form in Table \ref{Tab:NegativeThresholdGlobalAccuracyConfusionMatrix}.

-A positive threshold rule will always \textit{increase} equilibrium compliance relative to sincere compliance, while a negative threshold rule will always \textit{decrease} equilibrium compliance relative to sincere compliance.
+An interior positive threshold rule will always strictly \textit{increase} equilibrium compliance relative to sincere compliance, while an interior negative threshold rule will always strictly \textit{decrease} equilibrium compliance relative to sincere compliance.
 If sincere compliance is relatively low, as it is here at 16\%, it may be optimal to commit to a negative threshold in order to most productively manipulate base rates.
-This type of rule commits to classifying extreme signals incorrectly, but the resulting base rate of 7\% enables the classifier to improve accuracy in the face of noisy signal information.
+This type of rule commits to classifying extreme signals incorrectly, but the resulting base rate of 7\% enables the classifier to improve global accuracy in the face of noisy signal information.

-The final two examples allow individuals to cheat ($\beta_i = \chi$) and demonstrate that each type of two-cut rule can be optimal.
+\ \\ The final two examples allow individuals to cheat ($\beta_i = \chi$) and demonstrate that each type of two-cut rule can be optimal.
 Example \ref{twoCutExOuter} considers a setting where cheating ($\beta_i=\chi$) is difficult to distinguish from true compliance ($\beta_i=1$).

-\ \\ \textbf{Example \exampleNum{twoCutExOuter} \theexample .} [Global Accuracy Improved by an Outer Two-Cut Rule]\\~\\ Suppose that cheating ($\beta_i=\chi$) is possible, and the parameters of the setting are as follows:
+\ \\ \textbf{Example \exampleNum{twoCutExOuter} \theexample .} \textit{Global Accuracy Improved by an Outer Two-Cut Rule.}\\~\\ Suppose that cheating ($\beta_i=\chi$) is possible, and the parameters of the setting are as follows:

 In this setting, the sincere level of compliance is $F(0) = \Phi_{0,1}(0)=50\%$.
 Relative to our population in Example \ref{negCut}, this population faces, on average, lower costs to compliance.
 Moreover, cheating is potentially very effective here, because the distribution of signals conditional on cheating (\textit{i.e.}, $s_i \mid \beta_i=\chi$) is ``closer'' to the distribution of signals conditional on compliance (\textit{i.e.}, $s_i \mid \beta_i=1$) than it is to the distribution of signals conditional on non-compliance (\textit{i.e.}, $s_i \mid \beta_i=0$).